plutus-community/docs/docs/2-Lectures/Lecture5_walkthrough.md

 First we need to write the mkPolicy in which checks if the UTxO is consumed, and also if the correct amount was minted.
 The "hasUTx0" function is a boolean that checks the TxOutRef to report true or false.
 The checkMintedAmount will check to make sure only 1 is actually minted.
-We also pass _ into the token argument since we are working with an empty argument.
+We also set tn’ ==  “” since we are working with an empty Bytestring.

 ```haskell
 {-# INLINABLE mkPolicy #-}